What Is Webflow?

-- Again, if you think that the text in the search result needs to be different than the text below a shared social media post, edit the "Search description" field differently, maybe even create yet another field for each Collection item to have separate texts for "Open Graph Description" and "Search Description."
+- Again, if you think that the text in the search result needs to be different than the text below a shared social media post, edit the "Search description" field differently, maybe even create yet another field in the Collection to have separate texts for "Open Graph Description" and "Search Description."

 - First, make sure images used on your website are not too large.
 You can use tools like GIMP to compress JPG images down to a quality of 70% without loss of visible quality of your larger images.